RelateMN Team

 Minnetonka Office

-Colleen offers office-based individual psychotherapy to adults and adolescents and clinical supervision to practicum students.
+Colleen offers office-based individual psychotherapy to adults and adolescents and clinical supervision to staff and practicum students.
 She identifies as white, straight, and female.
 She approaches the therapeutic relationship through an attachment-based, trauma-informed, and relational lens.
 She helps clients to identify and understand their defense mechanisms/wounds and supports them in accessing their own wisdom and core self.
 Colleen also supports clients by teaching and strengthening coping strategies for tolerating stress and discomfort on a day-to-day basis.
 She believes in the healing power of laughter and likes to think she has a decent sense of humor.
 Outside of work, Colleen spends her time being active outdoors–rain, snow, or shine with her family and husky.

 Dana Roemer, MS, LMFT (she/her)